 Can an Espresso Grind Be Too Fine?

 An espresso shot can be too fine, resulting in a powerfully overwhelming and unenjoyable shot of espresso.
-Fortunately, many modern grinders have settings to prevent your coffee from being too fine or coarse.
+Fortunately, many modern grinders have settings to prevent your coffee from being too fine or too coarse.
 Changing the setting on a coffee grinder can be the difference between a perfect espresso or an underwhelming cup of watery coffee.

 The three primary components of an espresso shot include: